hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	  We may want to imitate decision-making commonly used by experts.
 This can boost the learning of neural agents, vastly improving their efficiency.

 	  It's important to note that some data is unclean.
 What then?
-	  We must use different segments differently according.

-	  First, we must disentangle the action policies, creating decision pools and encoding them into different skills.
+	  We must use different segments differently according, and we do this by disentangling the action policies, creating decision pools and encoding them into different skills.